samedhi/firemore/README.md

           :limit 2}]
 ```

-In a similar fashion, the `:order` keys are actually all expanded into 2 element
+In a similar fashion, the `:order` values are expanded into 2 element
 vectors of `[<property> "asc"]` if they are specified as strings.
 So the following
 is also equivalent to the above.